Rock Radio Heaven (M)

 Also known as: His birth name was Frederick Merrin

-Stations: WXLO, WPIX-FM, WNBC New York, WENE, WNBF, WKOP-FM Binghamton, N.Y., KAHU Honolulu, WWSW, WWNL-AM (station manager), WSHH-FM, WJJJ-FM, WCTX-FM, WHTX-FM, WVTY Pittsburgh
+Stations: WXLO, WPIX-FM, WNBC New York, WENE, WNBF, WKOP-FM Binghamton, New York, KAHU Honolulu, WWSW, WWNL-AM (station manager), WSHH-FM, WJJJ-FM, WCTX-FM, WHTX-FM, WVTY Pittsburgh

 Notes: Was announcer for TV show "Inside Edition."
 Did voice work for BBC.
 Filled in for Casey Kasem on American Top 40.
-The native of Endicott, N.Y., died of a heart attack at age 57.
+The native of Endicott, New York, died of a heart attack at age 57.

 ROBERT W. MORGAN